Amirirun/Lern-Periode-8/docs/tutorial.md

 ## Benötigtes Vorwissen

-You already know the basics of Godot (scenes/nodes), and basic programming in GDScript: variables, functions, arrays (lists), if/else, loops, and how to run a scene.
+You already know the basics of Godot (scenes/nodes), and basic programming in GDScript: variables, functions, arrays (lists), if / else, loops, and how to run a scene.